Kaylee Garber, LMHC-A, ATR

 Qualifications & Experience:

-I hold a Master’s degree in Art Therapy from IUPUI and am working toward licensure as a Licensed Mental Health Counselor (LMHC) and Registered Art Therapist (ATR).
-My background includes working with:
+I hold a Master’s degree in Art Therapy from IUPUI and am working toward licensure as a Licensed Mental Health Counselor (LMHC).
+I am a Registered Art Therapist (ATR) and a Perinatal Mental Health Trained Provider through Postpartum Support International.
+In addition, I am a Tier 2 Star Behavioral Health Provider, trained in military culture and evidence-based practices for working with service members and their families.

-Refugees and immigrants, assisting with adjustment stress and emotional well-being
+• Assisting refugees and immigrants in managing adjustment stress and promoting emotional well-being

 My Philosophy: